gabriel-aplok/lotus-css/README.md

 - Special thanks to the open-source community for their contributions and inspiration.

+## Supported Browsers

+Any evergreen browser > IE11 (why is IE still a thing?)

 ## Contact

-If you have any questions or feedback, feel free to reach out to us at [contact@example.com](mailto:gabrielaplok.contact@gmail.com).
+If you have any questions or feedback, feel free to reach out to us at [Twitter / X](https://x.com/gabrielaplok).